Old Fashioned Stuffed Bell Peppers – A Stuffed Pepper with Cooked Rice and Ground Beef

 Old Fashioned Stuffed Bell Peppers

 I just can’t pass up the box of beautiful green bell peppers at the farmers market for only a couple dollars.
-My little Sam, who is getting ready to turn five, eats one to two bell peppers by himself on the days he is home with me.
+My son Sam eats one to two bell peppers by himself on the days he is home with me.

 Simple Stuffed Pepper Recipe